GFCI Receptacles and Breakers

 The GFCI receptacle is one of the best inventions that have been made when it comes to electrical devices.
 The GFCI receptacle has been designed for one purpose, and that is to protect you and your family from electrical shock.

-The GFCI can interrupt household circuits when there is a difference between current in the hot and the neutral wires.
+The GFCI can interrupt household circuits when there is a difference between the current in the hot and the neutral wires.
 When the GFCI detects the difference in current, the GFCI will automatically cut off.
 GFCI receptacles and GFCI breakers are very sensitive.
 A typical circuit breaker is designed to cut off at 15 or 20 amperes.
-However, someone can be electrocuted with 100 milli amps.
-100 milli amps is a very small number; it's a small fraction of 1.
+However, someone can be electrocuted with 100 milliamps.
+100 milliamps is a tiny number; it's a small fraction of 1.

 We have been asked many times, “can less than one amp hurt or kill me?”
 The answer is yes.
 That is why it’s so important to have GFCI installed.